testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

 For instance, to initialize a single and simple node replica set on fixed ports via Docker, one has to do the following:

 * Run a MongoDB container of version 4 and up specifying --replSet command
-* Initializing a single replica set via executing a proper command (depending on local or remote Docker daemon usage)
+* Initialize a single replica set via executing a proper command
-* Waiting for the initialization to complete
+* Wait for the initialization to complete
-* Providing a special url (without the need to modify the OS host file) for a user to employ with a MongoDB driver without specifying replicaSet
+* Provide a special url for a user to employ with a MongoDB driver without specifying replicaSet

 As we can see, there is a lot of operations to execute and we even haven't touched a non-fixed port approach.
 That's where the MongoDbContainer might come in handy.